Randy Arozarena Player Props: Rays vs. Royals

-The Tampa Bay Rays, including Randy Arozarena and his .568 slugging percentage over his past 10 games, battle starting pitcher Zack Greinke and the Kansas City Royals at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays and Randy Arozarena, who went 1-for-4 with an RBI last time in action, battle Jordan Lyles and the Kansas City Royals at Tropicana Field, Saturday at 4:10 PM ET.

-In his previous game, he collected three RBI (going 3-for-5 with ) against the Royals.
+In his most recent game, he went 1-for-4 with an RBI against the Royals.

 Randy Arozarena Game Info & Props vs. the Royals